joealewine/blockchain-rhos/howto/console-deploy-k8.md

 You also need to make additional edits to the file depending on your choices in the deployment process:
 - If you changed the name of your Docker key secret, change corresponding value of the `imagePullSecret:` field.
 - If you created a new storage class for your network, provide the storage class that you created to the `class:` field.

-If you are running OpenShift on Azure, you also need to change the storage class from `default` to `azure-standard`, unless you created your own storage class.
-{: tip}

 If you are deploying your console on a multizone cluster, go to the [advanced deployment options](#console-deploy-k8-advanced) before you deploy the console.
 {: important}